This is the current preview version, and still a bit a work in progress. It is

 soundscape musically portrays a time journey through the major themes of early

 Hawaiian history.
-Here’s a brief guide to help you follow the story as you listen to the
+Below is a text guide to help you follow the story as you listen to

 The Ring Of Fire